Last Updated on January 23, 2023 by Jim Ferri

 By Marcia Levin

-I visited Branson since I had been hearing about this popular travel destination for years, but never had the opportunity to get there.
+I visited Branson after hearing about this popular travel destination for years, but never was able to get there.
 Wow!
 It is indeed an eye-opener and I came back a believer.

 First of all, its visual setting is beautiful – who can find fault with mountains and lakes?
-It has more than 1,000 miles of shoreline on three lakes with fishing, boating, parasailing, jet skiing, scuba diving and swimming on offer.
+It has more than 1,000 miles of shoreline on three lakes.
+As you might guess, there’s plenty of fishing, boating, parasailing, jet skiing, scuba diving and swimming on offer.

-Its theaters have more than 57,000 seats and produce 100 live shows each season showcasing everything from pop to Broadway-style productions, comedy, acrobatics and more.
+Its theaters have more than 57,000 seats and produce 100 live shows each season .
+They showcase everything from pop to Broadway-style productions, comedy, acrobatics and more.

 It also boasts a dozen golf courses, some nationally ranked, and seemingly endless shopping venues.

 While the area is very popular with senior visitors, Branson has been a family destination for many decades.
 The area combines a Las Vegas vibe with beautiful rivers, lakes, and the lush, rolling Ozark Mountains.

 The award-winning theme park Silver Dollar City and diverse live entertainment offerings draw vacationers of all ages and interests.
 When school is in session, the number of families from great distances goes down during the week, so empty-nest baby boomers and seniors do predominate.